mosip/mosip-infra/deployment/sandbox-v2/README.md

 All the above in the same network.

 ### Console
-1. Console machine: (2 CPU, 8 GB RAM) x 1
+1. Console machine: 1 (2 CPU, 8 GB RAM)

 Console machine is the machine from where you will run all the scripts.
 The machine needs to be in the same network as all the Kubernetes nodes.